On the abelianization of the special derivation Lie algebras of free Lie algebras: Introduction

 where $\mathrm{id}_1$ is the identity map on the degree one part, and the target is understood to be an abelian Lie algebra.
 Morita \cite{Mo3} conjectured that the above map induces an isomorphism, and showed that it is true up to degree $n(n-1)$ over $\Q$ by using a work of Kassabov in \cite{Kas}.
 Morita-Sakasai-Suzuki \cite{MSS} showed that $\Theta$ induces an isomorphism up to degree $n-2$ over $\Z$.
 We remark that for the free metabelian Lie algebra $\mathcal{L}_n^M$, Enomoto-Satoh \cite{ES1} showed that for any $n \geq 4$

 For a subgroup $\mathcal{S} \leq \mathrm{Aut}\,F_n$, we can consider subgroups $\mathcal{S} \cap \mathcal{A}_n(k)$, and the $k$-th Johnson homomorphism

 by the same argument as that of $\tau_k$.
-Let $\mathrm{LB}_n$ be the mapping class group of the three ball $B^3$ embedded in a collection $C$ of $n$ disjoint, unknotted, oriented circles.
+Let $\mathrm{LB}_n$ be the mapping class group of a collection $C$ of $n$ disjoint, unknotted, oriented circles embedded in the three ball $B^3$.
 Namely, $\mathrm{LB}_n$ is the group of isotopy classes of orientation preserving homeomorphisms of $B^3$ which fix $C$ setwise.
 The group $\mathrm{LB}_n$ is called the loop braid group on $n$ components.
 By a work of Goldsmith \cite{Gol}, $\mathrm{LB}_n$ can be embedded into $\mathrm{Aut}\,F_n$, and its image is given by

 Through this embedding, we consider $\mathrm{LB}_n$ as a subgroup of $\mathrm{Aut}\,F_n$.
 We remark that Fenn-Rim\'{a}nyi-Rourke \cite{FRR} obtained a finite presentation of $\mathrm{LB}_n$, and called $\mathrm{LB}_n$ the braid-permutation group.
 (See \cite{Dam} for details.)
 As is well-known, Artin's braid group $B_n$ of $n$ strands can be embedded into $\mathrm{Aut}\,F_n$.
 If we consider $B_n$ as a subgroup of $\mathrm{Aut}\,F_n$, then we have $B_n \subset \mathrm{LB}_n \subset \mathrm{Aut}\,F_n$.